Tumworobere/Tumworobere/README.md

 </div>

 ### About Me
+- 🎓 Tech4Dev 2024 software engineering Fellow
-- 🎓Recent Full-stack developer graduate from Microverse (Remote software development program)
+- 🎓 Recent Full-stack developer graduate from Microverse (Remote software development program)
-- 🎓I have a bachelors and masters degree in Information and Technology
+- 🎓 I have a bachelors and masters degree in Information and Technology
 - 🔭 I’m currently strengthening my skills in Ruby,Ruby on Rails and Javascript
 - 🔭 I’m currently strengthening my skills in Datastructures,Algorithms
 - 🌱 I make use of the best practices towards working as a remote software developer.